Read data shared using Databricks-to-Databricks Delta Sharing (for recipients)

 Load a shared model for inference

-For details on loading a shared model and using it for batch inference, see Load models for inference.
+For details on loading a shared model and using it for batch inference, see Load model version by alias for inference workloads.

 Query a table's history data